rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 [project](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/) the
 [**MongooseTransactional**](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/blob/master/src/controllers/decorators/mongoose/MongooseTransactional.ts)
 and [**Routes**](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/blob/master/src/controllers/decorators/Routes.ts)
 can be an example of this) and one of then responds the request before another, avoiding an application crash.

 ## 4) Applying the Transactional decorator

 ### 4.1) Decorating the route method

-Returning to our bank application example, lets apply the decorator to a controller.
+Returning to our bank application example, let's apply the decorator to a controller.
 To do this, you must:

-1) Add the **@MongooseTransactional** annotation before the route;
+1) Add the **@MongooseTransactional** annotation before the route method;
-2) Add the **ClientSession** that will be injected by the decorator;
+2) Add the **ClientSession** as a route method parameter, which will be injected by the decorator;
 3) Convert the method to asynchronous one, as it will be converted inside the decorator.

 Our route method, before executing Mongoose operations, will be like this below: